Deer Tick & Related Species

 Nick Names: Deer tick, Bear tick, Sheep tick, #(!&* Tick

 Common Names: Western Black Legged tick, Black Legged tick, European Wood tick, Sheep tick

-Formal Names: Ixodes scapularis, Ixodes dammini, Ixodes pacificus, Ixodes ricinus
+Formal Names: Ixodes scapularis, Ixodes dammini (no longer correct), Ixodes pacificus, Ixodes ricinus

 Name Match Ups:

 Description: Often confused with brown dog tick during later engorgement due to shield design.
 Mouth part is much longer than brown dog tick mouthparts.
 Brown dog ticks seldom attach to humans.

 Repellents: Permethrin clothing treatment kills ticks and deet-based skin repellent helps repel them.

 Clockwise from top: female, male, larval, nymph

 The changing face as the deer tick engorges